The Verité Team

 Following his Bachelor’s in Biology at Clarkson University, Hikari received a Master in Public Health at Boston University with concentrations in Program Management and Global Health.

-Sarah Martinez, Senior Consultant
+Sara Martinez, Senior Consultant

 Prior to joining Verité, José Roberto was Project Director at the International Labour Organization (ILO), where he was responsible for managing a public policy project for enhancing public policies on child labor in Ecuador and Panama.
 He had previously worked as National Coordinator for the ILO in his home country were he was responsible for the design and implementation of innovative responses at the policy level working with government, private sector, and trade unions.